Bwaite43/bwaite-github.io/_posts/2022-06-21-vmwareproxmox.md

 ---
-title: The big migration from Vmware to Proxmox
+title: The BIG Migration from Vmware to Proxmox
 author: Brandon Waite
 date: 2022-06-21 00:00:00 +0800
 categories: [Homelab, Tutorial]